Joan Bridge

 Joan Alice Bridge (13 March 1909 – 8 December 2009) was a British Technicolor consultant and costume designer.
-She was best known for her longstanding collaboration with fellow costume designer Elizabeth Haffenden on many notable film productions in the 1960s and 1970s.
+She was particularly known for her longstanding collaboration with fellow costume designer Elizabeth Haffenden on many notable film productions in the 1960s and 1970s.
 Her accolades include an Academy Award and a BAFTA Award.

 Early years

 Born on 13 March 1909 at Ripley, Derbyshire, Joan Bridge was the daughter of Harry Newton Bridge, a General Secretary in a Cooperative Society, and Alice Bridge.

 Joan Bridge studied art at Birmingham University but was urged by her father to take a teacher training qualification, claiming she would never be able to make a living out of art.